wnameless/json-flattener/README.md

 JsonFlattener jf = new JsonFlattener(json).withFlattenMode(FlattenMode.MONGODB);

-// This will throw an exception because FlattenMode.MONGODB won't support dot(.) in the key jf.flatten();
+// This will throw an exception because FlattenMode.MONGODB won't support separator(.) in the key jf.flatten();

 KeyTransformer kt = new KeyTransformer() {